Modern Slavery Act

-We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values we have in place a system of screening potential suppliers which requires our suppliers to certify compliance with the Act.
+As a UK based organisation in a highly regulated sector, our purchasing is not primarily cost driven; we aim to use established businesses with appropriately qualified and checked contractors.
+To ensure all those in our supply chain and contractors comply with our values we have in place a system of screening potential suppliers which requires our suppliers to certify compliance with the Modern Slavery Act.

-We have discussed the Act and its purpose within the organisation’s senior management team to promote awareness of the Act and the need for continuing action in this area.
+We have discussed the Modern Slavery Act 2015 and its purpose within the organisation’s senior management team to promote awareness of the Act and the need for continuing action in this area.

-- Continue to review our existing policies and procedures in the light of the requirements of the Act.
+- We will continue to review our existing policies and procedures in the light of the requirements of the Act.